dgelessus/NAGUS/docs/uru/vault.rst

   For Visit and UnVisit notes,
-  this is a machine-readable string in the format :samp:`{AgeFilename}|{AgeInstanceName}|{AgeUserDefinedName}|{AgeDescription}|{AgeInstanceGuid}|{AgeLanguage}|{AgeSequenceNumber}`, with all values taken from the Age Info node of the age instance being invited to.
+  this is a machine-readable string in the format :samp:`{AgeFilename}|{AgeInstanceName}|{AgeUserDefinedName}|{AgeDescription}|{AgeInstanceGuid}|{AgeLanguage}|{AgeSequenceNumber}`, with all values taken from the :ref:`vault_node_age_info` node of the age instance being invited to.

 Most Text Note nodes should never have any child nodes.
 The only exception are notes with NoteType Device,